 - Access to electricity must be via renewable energies.

-- The project must be carried out by a French non-profit organisation (association, foundation or other, etc.).
+- The project must be carried out by a european non-profit organisation (association, foundation or other, etc.).

 - The project must be integrated into the local context and meet with the support and involvement of the beneficiaries.